 We have seen and heard it in the news.
 Not once, not twice, but many times.
 They do it in the privacy of their rooms.
 Or in a far-away mountain where no one can see.
 But, worse, within the public’s eyes like in trains, and the latest, in the zero-accident but now tarnished record shinkansen, where most likely innocent people could be affected.
-In the latest high-profile suicide act committed inside the Shinkansen, one innocent passenger also died due to suffocation.
+In one high-profile suicide act committed inside the Shinkansen, one innocent passenger also died due to suffocation.
 Many Japanese have committed suicide.
 But, why?
 Why in such a beautiful country would some people choose to end their lives?
 I’ve tried to search for some answers to this query and let me share what I found with you.

 Suicide happens everywhere.
 A sad fact that some people struggle on this lovely earth choose to discontinue fighting and make a permanent rest.
 “Jisatsu” as it is called in Japan, or suicide is a universal occurrence.
 Japan is not alone.
 And more importantly, Japan is not the leading country with the highest suicidal rate.
 In fact, Japan is only the eighteenth out the top twenty-five countries with the world’s highest suicidal rate.
 On the fifth spot is Lithuania, Sri Lanka fourth, South Korea third, North Korea second, and Guyana on the top.
 Japan is not even in the top ten list.